redsanket/spark/external/storm/guide/faq/index.rst

 Questions
 ---------

-- `Q: I am seeing "Connection reset by peer" errors and Netty Client Reconnect messages"`_
+- `Q: I am seeing "Connection reset by peer" errors and "Netty Client Reconnect" messages.`_
 - `Q: My worker process resets a periodically with no indication of what happened in the logs?`_
 - `Q: I am seeing "Authentication challenge without WWW-Authenticate header" errors in my topology.`_
 - `Q: Which JDK version does yStorm support?`_